Tuning free Catoni type joint robust estimation: Introduction

 \section{Introduction}

-A growing body of empirical evidence indicates that many datasets deviate significantly from Gaussian or sub-Gaussian behavior and instead exhibit pronounced heavy tails; for example, see \cite{FR03} for financial data, \cite{EoJo15} for complex network data, and \cite{WPL15} for gene expression data.
-Unlike sub-Gaussian distributions, heavy-tailed data often contain a substantial number of outliers, causing many classical methods to perform poorly.
-This has motivated sustained interest in robust methodologies that retain essentially sub-Gaussian-type deviation guarantees even when the data themselves are non-sub-Gaussian (see, e.g., \cite{Ca12,SZF20}).
+An extensive and still-expanding body of empirical evidence documents that many real-world datasets {deviate markedly from Gaussian and sub-Gaussian behaviour} and instead exhibit pronounced heavy tails, by which we mean distributions whose survival functions decay only polynomially and whose higher-order moments may fail to exist.
+Representative examples include financial returns and insurance losses \cite{FR03}, degree distributions of large-scale complex networks \cite{EoJo15}, and high-throughput gene-expression measurements \cite{WPL15}.
+In contrast with the sub-Gaussian case, heavy-tailed data frequently contain a non-trivial proportion of outliers---observations of magnitude orders larger than the bulk of the sample---which seriously degrades the finite-sample performance of classical procedures such as the sample mean or the ordinary-least-squares estimator.
+These empirical findings have motivated a sustained and rapidly growing research effort devoted to the development of {robust methodologies} that retain essentially sub-Gaussian concentration guarantees even when the underlying data are themselves non-sub-Gaussian; see, for example, \cite{Ca12,SZF20}.

-Robust methods provide a foundational approach for handling outliers, making them versatile across diverse data structures, models, and application domains.
-Their applicability is not limited to independent observations; they have also been successfully adapted to dependent settings, including various time series contexts (\cite{CMA94,CGM10,GMVX22,WLXXZ24,WZHCT21}).
-Likewise, robustness principles extend beyond simple models and have proven effective in high-dimensional regression (\cite{FLW17,LM19}) as well as in matrix and tensor estimation (\cite{AY22,FWZ21,KMRSZ19,Mi18}).
+Robust methods provide a foundational toolkit for the principled handling of outliers, and are therefore versatile across diverse data structures, statistical models, and application domains.
+Their scope is by no means restricted to the classical setting of independent and identically distributed observations: robust techniques have been successfully adapted to a variety of {dependent data regimes}, including autoregressive, exponential-smoothing, wavelet-based, and additive time-series models \cite{CMA94,CGM10,GMVX22,WLXXZ24,WZHCT21}.
+Robustness principles also extend far beyond simple parametric models: they have proved effective in {high-dimensional regression} under sparsity \cite{FLW17,LM19} and in {matrix- and tensor-valued estimation problems} \cite{AY22,FWZ21,KMRSZ19,Mi18}.

-Consequently, robust estimation has been widely adopted in numerous fields such as machine learning (\cite{BGS22,FWZZ21,LL20,PKH22}) and finance (\cite{FWZ19,Qu21}), among others.
-For a comprehensive treatment of the theoretical foundations and methodological developments in robust statistics, the reader is referred to the survey and monographic expositions in \cite{LM19-2,KMRSZ19}.
+As a consequence, robust estimation has been broadly adopted in numerous fields, ranging from machine learning \cite{BGS22,FWZZ21,LL20,PKH22} to finance and econometrics \cite{FWZ19,Qu21}.
+For a comprehensive treatment of the theoretical foundations and methodological developments in robust statistics we refer the reader to the surveys and monographs of \cite{LM19-2,KMRSZ19}.